-automated call distribution (ACD): A unified communications feature that answers and distributes incoming calls to a specific group of stations or call centre operatives within an organisation.
+automated call distribution (ACD): A unified communications feature that answers and distributes incoming calls to a specific group of stations or call center agents within an organization.

 central office (CO): In telecommunications, a central office (or telephone exchange) is a building that connects subscriber telephone lines in a local loop.